alibaba/arthas/tutorials/katacoda/arthas-en/thread/intro.md

 - Supports JDK 6+
 - Supports Linux/Mac/Windows

-This tutorial takes a normal Spring Boot application as an example to demonstrate the the usage of ognl.
+This tutorial takes a normal Spring Boot application as an example to demonstrate the the usage of thread.

 * Github: https://github.com/alibaba/arthas
 * Docs: https://alibaba.github.io/arthas/